-- Suppose we know problem X is NP hard, how can we use that to show problem Y is also hard to solve? - How do we compare the relative hardness of problems - Recurring idea in this class: reductions! - Informally, we say a problem X reduces to a problem Y, if can use an algorithm for Y to solve X - Bipartite matching reduces to max flow - Edge-disjoint paths reduces to max flow
+- How do we compare the relative hardness of problems? - Recurring idea in this class: reductions! - Informally, we say a problem X reduces to a problem Y, if can use an algorithm for Y to solve X - Bipartite matching reduces to max flow - Finding opportunity cycles reduces to finding negative cycles